soroswap/docs/01-concepts/01-protocol-overview/01-how-soroswap-works.md

 ## Further reading

-To see how token swaps work in practice, and to walk through the lifecycle of a swap, check out [Swaps](../../old\_docusaurus/docs/concepts/core-concepts/swaps/).
-Or, to see how liquidity pools work, see [Pools](../../old\_docusaurus/docs/concepts/core-concepts/pools/).
+To see how token swaps work in practice, and to walk through the lifecycle of a swap, check out [Swaps](../03-core-concepts/01-swaps.md/).
+Or, to see how liquidity pools work, see [Pools](../03-core-concepts/01-pools.md/).

 Ultimately, of course, the Soroswap protocol is just smart contract code running on Soroban.
-To understand how they work, head over to [Smart Contracts](../../old\_docusaurus/docs/reference/smart-contracts/factory/).
+To understand how they work, head over to [The Soroban Home Page](https://soroban.stellar.org/docs/).